hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/upgrading.md

 In order to perform a migration using this functionality, the following steps should be followed:

 * Stop your running HAPI FHIR JPA instance (and remember to make a backup of your database before proceeding with any changes!)
-* Modify your `DaoConfig` to specify that hash-based searches should not be used, using the following setting: `myDaoConfig.setDisableHashBasedSearches(true);`
+* Modify your `JpaStorageSettings` to specify that hash-based searches should not be used, using the following setting: `myStorageSettings.setDisableHashBasedSearches(true);`
 * Make sure that you have your JPA settings configured to not automatically create database indexes and columns using the following setting in your JPA Properties: `extraProperties.put("hibernate.hbm2ddl.auto", "none");`
 * Run the database migrator command, including the entry `-x no-migrate-350-hashes` on the command line.
 For example: